Amzd/ScrollViewProxy/README.md

 Also the Apple implementation only supports iOS 14 so I think this repo is still useful for backwards compatibility.

+**Note:** An important difference between this library and Apples implementation is that the ScrollViewReader goes *inside* the ScrollView.
+If you place the ScrollViewReader around the ScrollView the scrollTo function will not scroll to the correct location (due to its coordinateSpace not being part of the scrolling content).
+I considered fixing this to align with Apple but that would break backwards compatibility with projects already using ScrollViewProxy.

+Maybe it's possible to detect if we're inside or outside of a ScrollView in the reader but then how do we handle nested ScrollViews?
+If you have any ideas please open an Issue/PR or email me.

 # ScrollViewProxy

 Adds `ScrollViewReader` and `ScrollViewProxy` that help you scroll to locations in a ScrollView